mephistolist/pfpb/README.md

 # pkg install curl pkgconf
 ```

-Once installed you will need to run the following as root:
+Once installed you will need to run the following as root to set up pf:

 ```
 # sysrc pf_enable="YES"